danielsaidi/ScrollKit/Sources/ScrollKit/ScrollKit.docc/Getting-Started.md

 # Getting Started

-ScrollKit is a SwiftUI library that adds powerful scrolling features to SwiftUI, such as offset tracking and sticky scroll header views.
+ScrollKit adds powerful scrolling features to SwiftUI, such as offset tracking and a sticky scroll header.

 ## Overview

-ScrollKit has a ``ScrollViewWithOffset`` that provides you with the scroll view offset as it's scrolled, a ``ScrollViewWithStickyHeader`` that pins the header view to the top as it is scrolled below the navigation bar and a ``ScrollViewHeader`` that automatically stretches out when the scroll view is pulled down.
+ScrollKit is designed to be easy to use and works on all major Apple platforms (iOS, macOS, tvOS and watchOS).

-The scroll views are designed to be easy to use, and basically just add more properties to the standard SwiftUI `ScrollView`.
-They can be used on all Apple platforms, including iOS, macOS, tvOS and watchOS.
+ScrollKit is designed to be easy to use and works on all major Apple platforms (iOS, macOS, tvOS and watchOS).

-## How to track the scroll offset
+## How to track scroll offset

+ScrollKit has a ``ScrollViewWithOffsetTracking`` that provides you with the scroll view offset as it's scrolled.

-To track the scroll offset, you can use a `ScrollViewWithOffset` instead of a regular `ScrollView`:
+To track the scroll offset, just use this view instead of a regular `ScrollView`:

 ```swift
 struct MyView: View {